critesjosh/celo-dappkit/README.md

 > Total deployments:   2
 > Final cost:          0.0093263 ETH
 ```
-Since we are developing this on the public Alfajores test network, we can view all of the accounts, contracts and transactions on the [public block explorer](https://alfajores-blockscout.celo-testnet.org/).
+Since we are developing this on the public Alfajores test network, we can view all the accounts, contracts and transactions on the [public block explorer](https://alfajores-blockscout.celo-testnet.org/).

 You can look up the contract deployment transaction on the Alfajores block explorer via the transaction hash, [https://alfajores-blockscout.celo-testnet.org/tx/0xb48d8f2da01f49b6ebe3dd2391b289c735afd2ec1b57902a5bd3958c4b5773b3](https://alfajores-blockscout.celo-testnet.org/tx/0xb48d8f2da01f49b6ebe3dd2391b289c735afd2ec1b57902a5bd3958c4b5773b3) in this case.